Sciance-Inc/core.dashboards_store/README.md

 # How to

 ## Between projects conflicting tables names
-> Some tables names are quite generic (base_spine, dim_school) and can be used in various contexts without refering to the same underlying table.
+> Some tables names are quite generic (spine, dim_school) and can be used in various contexts without refering to the same underlying table.
 To avoid confusion, please, use the following pattern to disambiguate the tables.

 ##### Exemple